alissaadams/CollectiveActionProblemSimulation/README.md

   * Probability of all countries defecting
   * All probabilities of all combinations (2 ^ N-1) of each country either cooperating or defecting

-### Utilities:
+### Predicted Utilities:
-These functions calculate the utility considering the probabilities of all players cooperating or defecting based on player 𝐴's decision to cooperate or defect, factoring in both the best-case scenario (where all cooperate) and worst-case scenarios (where some or all defect).
+These functions calculate a predicted utility using our base utilities from above.
+We consider the probabilities of all players cooperating or defecting based on player 𝐴's decision to cooperate or defect, factoring in both the best-case scenario (where all cooperate) and worst-case scenarios (where some or all defect).
 This reflects the uncertainty and strategic complexity in international relations.

-#### Utility if Country A Cooperates:
+#### Predicted Utility if Country A Cooperates:

 $$
 U_A \mid A \text{ cooperates} = \sum_{S \subset \{1, 2, \ldots, N\}, S \neq A} U_A^{C} \cdot \prod_{i \in S} p_i^{i_r, iA, 0} \cdot \prod_{i \in \bar{S}} (1 - p_i^{i_r, iA, 0})